Skip to main content

 Data complexity Dr. Cho has dealt with consists of (1) multiple manifest person categories such as a control group versus a treatment group in an experimental design, (2) multiple latent person categories (or mixtures or latent classes) such as phenogroups, (3) multiple item groups that may lead to multidimensionality such as number operation, measurement, and representation item groups in a math test, (4) multiple groups such as hospitals where patients are nested in a multilevel (or hierarchical) data structure, (5) repeated measures such as pretest and posttest in intervention studies, (6) intensive (many time points) binary, ordinal, nominal, and count time series (e.g., from ambulatory physiological recording, wearable devices, eye-tracking, emotional responses, experience sampling methods, ecological momentary assessment, dynamic treatment regimes, and N-of-1 or single case trials), (7) response processes (e.g., multinomial processing), (8) spatial dependence, (9) multiple sequences or multivariate time series from multi-sourced big process data, (10) nonlinear interactions, (11) multiway categorical data, and (12) functional response time effects (e.g., in signal detection theory and item response theory).

-Dr. Cho has collaborated with researchers from a wide variety of disciplines including reading education, math education, special education, psycholinguistics, clinical psychology, cognitive psychology, neuropsychology, medicine, and computer science (machine and deep learning applications).
+Dr. Cho has collaborated with researchers from a wide variety of disciplines including reading education, math education, special education, psycholinguistics, clinical psychology, cognitive psychology, neuropsychology, medicine, and computer science (machine learning, deep learning, and AI applications for multimodal data).
 She is the Editor-in-Chief of the British Journal of Mathematical and Statistical Psychology, an associate editor of the Journal of Educational Measurement and Psychometrika, and a consulting editor of the Behavior Research Methods, Psychological Methods, and International Journal of Testing.
 She was also named a National Academy of Education/Spencer Postdoctoral Fellow (2013), a Vanderbilt Chancellor Faculty Fellow (2019-2021), and an Association for Psychological Science (APS) Fellow (Quantitative Field, 2020 - ).
-Dr. Cho has had research projects funded by the National Science Foundation (NSF), the National Institutes of Health (NIH) (e.g., NIMH), and the U.S. Department of Education Institute of Education Sciences (IES).
+Dr. Cho has had research projects funded by the National Science Foundation (NSF), the National Institutes of Health (NIH) (e.g., NIMH), and the U.S. Department of Education Institute of Education Sciences (project website: LIVE).

 Representative Publications